 We are subject to risks related to public health crises such as the on-going COVID-19 pandemic.
-The pandemic and policies and regulations implemented by governments in response to the pandemic, most of which have been lifted, have had a significant impact, both direct and indirect, on businesses and commerce, as worker shortages have occurred, supply chains have been disrupted, facilities and production have been suspended, and demand for certain goods and services, such as medical service and supplies, has spiked, while demand for other goods and services, such as travel, has fallen.
+The pandemic and policies and regulations implemented by governments in response to the pandemic, most of which have been lifted, have had a significant impact, both direct and indirect, on businesses and commerce.
+For example, although restrictions in the United Kingdom and the United States have generally been lifted, restrictions have been reimposed in the People's Republic of China and additional indirect effects such as worker shortages and supply chain constraints continue to impact segments of the economy.
 Other global health concerns could also result in social, economic, and labor instability in the countries in which we or the third parties with whom we engage operate.

 The future extent of the impact of the COVID-19 pandemic on our preclinical studies or clinical trial operations, our supply chain and manufacturing and our office-based business operations, will depend on future developments, which remain highly uncertain and cannot be predicted with confidence, such as the duration of the pandemic, the emergence of additional or more infectious variants, or the effectiveness of actions to contain and treat coronavirus.
-On March 23, 2020, we paused the enrollment of new patients into our clinical trials, including our now completed Phase IIb clinical trial of COMP360 in TRD.
-There can be no guarantee we will not face difficulties or additional costs in enrolling patients in future clinical trials or that we will be able to achieve full enrollment of our studies within the timeframes we anticipate, or at all.
+For example, at the onset of the COVID-19 pandemic, we paused the enrollment of new patients into our clinical trials.
+In the future, we could also experience significant and material disruptions to our supply chain and operations, and associated delays in the manufacturing and supply of COMP360 and any future therapeutic candidates.
+Future developments are inherently hard to predict and there can be no guarantee we will not face difficulties or additional costs in enrolling patients in our Phase 3 trials for TRD or future clinical trials, that we will be able to achieve full enrollment of our studies within the timeframes we anticipate, or at all, or that an supply disruptions would not adversely impact our ability to initiate and complete preclinical studies or clinical trials.